terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    [organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization).
 1. Set up a Google Cloud
    [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account).
-1. Created Cloud Identity or Google Workspace (formerly G Suite) groups for organization and billing admins.
+1. Create Cloud Identity or Google Workspace groups for organization and billing admins.
-1. Added the user who will use Terraform to the `group_org_admins` group.
+1. Add the user who will use Terraform to the `group_org_admins` group.
    They must be in this group, or they won't have `roles/resourcemanager.projectCreator` access.
-1. For the user who will run the procedures in this document, granted the following roles:
+1. For the user who will run the procedures in this document, grant the following roles:
    - The `roles/resourcemanager.organizationAdmin` role on the Google Cloud organization.
    - The `roles/orgpolicy.policyAdmin` role on the Google Cloud organization.
    - The `roles/billing.admin` role on the billing account.